LanceNorskog/keras-fbcnn/README.md

 This modulation and ranking is, deep down, achieved by placing a BilinearCNN2D layer followed by Dense FFN layer.
 The notebook demonstrates this technique applied to classifying the Stanford Dogs dataset.
 It's surprisingly effective.

 ## Should I use a Bilinear CNN outer product layer in my production image-processing network?
 Bilinear CNN is not cheap!
-In the demonstration notebook, adding it to EfficientNetB0 for 224x244 images has the following numbers:
+In the demonstration notebook, adding it to EfficientNetB0 for 224x244 images gives the following numbers:

-Original: 4m total weights, graph compilation 24 seconds, training epoch 33 seconds
+Original: 4m total weights, graph compilation 10 seconds, training epoch 33 seconds

 Bilinear: 200m total weights, graph compilation 10 seconds, training epoch 56 seconds

 Bilinear prediction time is presumably also affected.
 Bilinear CNN allows the practitioner to throw a lot more CPU and memory at an image-processing network, and make it slightly more accurate.
 It is good to have such tools in the toolbox, but this one can be too expensive for a particular application.